-While Senior Advocates serve older adults of all income levels, the Legal Services program places greater priority on serving older adults in greatest economic and social need, including immigrants or those with differing languages and cultures.
-Senior Advocates seek out those most in need of services: older adults who are low income, age 75 or older, living alone, limited English speakers, or members of ethnic/racial minorities.
+While Legal Aid SMC's Senior Advocates program serves older adults of all income levels, the LSP places greater priority on serving older adults in greatest economic and social need, including immigrants or those with differing languages and cultures.
+Senior Advocates seeks out those most in need of services: older adults who are low income, age 75 or older, living alone, limited English speakers, or members of ethnic/racial minorities.
 They reach out to residents who might have difficulty accessing the office by scheduling intake appointments and educational presentations at the coast-side senior center, other senior centers and at subsidized, senior housing complexes.
 During the COVID-19 pandemic most services are provided by telephone or online.
-Ethnic minority communities are also targeted through established community leaders or organizations, like Self-Help for the Elderly (Chinese), Pilipino Bar Association, and El Concilio of San Mateo County.
-The Senior Advocates' administrative assistant speaks Spanish and interprets for their monolingual Spanish speaking older adults.
-Their current Senior Advocates attorney is bi-lingual in Mandarin-African American.
-They use a telephone translation service (Voiance) or obtain translators for persons speaking languages other than English, Spanish or Mandarin.
+Ethnic minority communities are also targeted through established community leaders or organizations, like Self-Help for the Elderly (Chinese) and El Concilio of San Mateo County.
+The Senior Advocates administrative assistant speaks Spanish and interprets for their monolingual Spanish speaking older adults.
+The Supervising Attorney is Hispanic, and the Senior Advocates staff attorney is African American.
+They use a telephone translation service (Voiance) or obtain translators for persons speaking languages other than English or Spanish.
 They use the California Relay Service and sign language interpreters as necessary to serve deaf and hearing-impaired older adults.

-8. How many legal assistance service providers are in your PSA?
+7. How many legal assistance service providers are in your PSA?
 Complete table below.

-Fiscal Year # of Legal Assistance
+Fiscal Year # of Legal Assistance Services Providers

-Services Providers

 2020-2021 1

 2021-2022 1

 2022-2023 1

-2023-2024
+2023-2024 1